Gabi-comm/Alvin/README.md

 - **Cloud Firestore** — primary datastore for the map/routing graph (nodes and edges), room and sensor data, emergency state, and evacuation center records.
 - **Firebase Admin SDK** — backend integration layer (FastAPI) used to read/write Firestore and manage credentials/auth for backend services.

-*Note: ALVIN's mapping and 3D layers currently use MapLibre GL, OpenStreetMap/CARTO basemaps, three.js, and the OSRM routing API rather than Google Maps Platform — flagging this so the tech list stays accurate.
-Happy to update this section further if you plan to migrate any of these to Google Maps Platform, Vertex AI, or other Google Cloud services for the SparkFest submission.*

 ## SparkFest 2026

 This project was developed as part of **SparkFest 2026**, the flagship hackathon organized by the Google Developer Groups on Campus – Polytechnic University of the Philippines (GDG on Campus PUP).